Basel Boys Choir: Raaflaub's leadership

 In 1992, a scheduled three week concert tour of the United States suffered a financial setback as a result of the withdrawal of two large sponsors, and had to be cancelled as a result.
 In response, it was agreed at the yearly general meeting that a financial reservoir needed to be developed that could weather a bad economy, namely a concert tour endowment.
 In May, the first European Festival of Youth Choirs took place; the KKB, with Winkler as its business manager and Raaflaub as its musical director, was heavily involved with the planning and execution of the event.
 In 1993, the choir participated in more than 40 opera performances (including Puccini's Tosca and Boito's Mefistofele) at the Theater Basel.
 In May, the US concert tour was able to take place, shortened by a week and accompanied by legislator Hans-Rudolf Striebel.
 The first KKB concerts outside of Europe took place in such cities as New York and Philadelphia.

 In March, 1994, the KKB performed and recorded Carl Philipp Emanuel Bach's St. Mark Passion, rediscovered in 1985.
 This was their first globally distributed recording; the double-CD release was distributed by Ars Musici.
 In April, Gerhard Winkler stepped down as president.
 His successor was Jürg Rauschenbach.
 In 1995, the boys' choir embarked on a concert tour of Germany, traveling through the cities of Ulm, Wiesbaden, Göttingen, Hannover and Frankfurt am Main; the choir also participated in the second EJCF.
 In 1996, a concert tour through Finland and Estonia took place followed by a choir camp in Turku.

 In 1997, the boys' choir celebrated its 70th year with the premiere performance of Joseph Fitzmartin's cantata Ich möcht' ein Clown sein ("I would like to be a clown", text by Hanns Dieter Hüsch).
 In April, a celebratory church service took place in Münster, and in May, the choir participated in a youth culture gala in the Stadtcasino Basel with other youth performing groups in the area.
 To conclude the year, three sold-out performances of Joseph Haydn's The Seasons took place in November.
 That same year, assistant director Rolf Herter stepped down; he was replaced by a German director named Johannes Tolle.
 The anniversary concert tour took place in February 1998, taking the KKB through South Africa for two weeks.
 In May, the choir participated in the EJCF one more time.
-In October, Raaflaub was awarded the Bumberniggel prize from the anniversary foundation of the UBS AG.
+In October, Raaflaub was awarded the Bumberniggel prize from the anniversary foundation of the UBS.